-- Performance Plans & Reviews

-- Civil Service Rules & Labor Relations
+- a.
+Civil Service Rules & Labor Relations

+- f.
+Performance Plans & Reviews

+- g.
+Reasonable Accommodations for Supervisors

-- Resolving Performance Issues
+- h.
+Resolving Performance Issues

-- Unlawful Employment Discrimination
+- i.
+Unlawful Employment Discrimination

 What steps will you take?
 If the scenario does not specify whether the individuals involved are represented or non-represented, have each person in your group share how they would respond, based on whether their direct reports are represented or non-represented.)
 Possible responses may include: